 - Interpreter Qualifications

 As outlined in previous blog posts, it’s important to hire nationally certified ASL interpreters that have medical interpreting experience suitable for the patient’s needs.
-Additionally, Spanish medical interpreters have their own national certification exam allowing them to “foster improved healthcare outcomes, patient safety and patient/provider communication, by elevating the standards for and quality of medical interpreting through a nationally recognized and validated certification for medical interpreters.”
+Additionally, Spanish medical interpreters have their own national certification exam allowing them to “foster improved healthcare outcomes, patient safety, and patient/provider communication, by elevating the standards for and quality of medical interpreting through a nationally recognized and validated certification for medical interpreters.”
 Standardization continues to evolve for Spanish interpreters and extra diligence is required by the hiring entities to ensure appropriate qualifications before hiring.
 While there is not a national exam or certification for trilingual (Spanish/ASL) interpreters, the trilingual interpreter at a minimum should hold national certification in each language.
 Despite not having a national certification in trilingual interpreting, there are resources for trilingual interpreters to advance their skills.
-Mano a Mano keeps a list of local trilingual workshops, as does the National Consortium of Interpreter Education Centers.
-A qualified trilingual interpreter will regularly attend trainings and workshops to strengthen their trilingual skills and will be familiar with these resources among others.
+Mano a Mano keeps a list of local trilingual workshops.
+A qualified trilingual interpreter will regularly attend training and workshops to strengthen their trilingual skills and will be familiar with these resources among others.

 - Working with a Trilingual Interpreter